ibm-cloud-docs/containers/cs_users.md

 **Now that my infrastructure portfolio is set up, how does {{site.data.keyword.containerlong_notm}} access the portfolio?**</br>
 {: #api_key_about}

-{{site.data.keyword.containerlong_notm}} accesses the IBM Cloud infrastructure portfolio by using an API key.
+{{site.data.keyword.containerlong_notm}} accesses the IBM Cloud infrastructure portfolio by using an [API key](/docs/iam?topic=iam-manapikey).
 The API key impersonates, or stores the credentials of, a user with access to an IBM Cloud infrastructure account.
 API keys are set by region within a resource group, and are shared by users in that region.
 To check if an API key is already set for the region and resource group, you can use the following command.

 ```
 ibmcloud ks api-key info --cluster <cluster_name_or_ID>
 ```
 {: pre}

-To enable all users to access the infrastructure portfolio, the user whose credentials are stored in the API key must have the appropriate permissions to the [infrastructure provider](/docs/containers?topic=containers-infrastructure_providers).
+To enable all users to access the infrastructure portfolio, the user whose credentials are stored in the API key, such as a functional ID, must have the appropriate permissions to the [infrastructure provider](/docs/containers?topic=containers-infrastructure_providers).
 * Classic clusters: **Super User** role or the [minimum required permissions](/docs/containers?topic=containers-access_reference#infra) for classic infrastructure.
 * VPC clusters: [**Administrator** platform role for VPC Infrastructure](/docs/vpc?topic=vpc-iam-getting-started).
 * [**Administrator** platform role](/docs/containers?topic=containers-users#platform) for {{site.data.keyword.containerlong_notm}} at the account level.
 * [**Writer** or **Manager** service role](/docs/containers?topic=containers-users#platform) for {{site.data.keyword.containerlong_notm}}.
 * [**Administrator** platform role](/docs/containers?topic=containers-users#platform) for Container Registry at the account level.

-Then, let that user perform the first admin action in a region and resource group or [reset the API key](#api_key_most_cases).
+Then, log in as the user or functional ID and perform the first admin action in a region and resource group or [reset the API key](#api_key_most_cases).
 The user's infrastructure credentials are stored in an API key for that region and resource group.

 Other users within the account share the API key for accessing the infrastructure.
 When users log in to the {{site.data.keyword.cloud_notm}} account, an {{site.data.keyword.cloud_notm}} IAM token that is based on the API key is generated for the CLI session and enables infrastructure-related commands to be run in a cluster.